discretegames/runmany/README.md

 - inherit default languages option (remove backup?) crucial!

+- showing prologue would be nice with show_prolog, ditto show_epilogue

 - Turn into a pip package. "pip install runmany" then "runmany example.many".
   - Make sure correct path to language.json is used in pip version.
 - Option to check for stdout equality.
 Display success at the end and differing ones. ?